jsenv/importmap-node-module/README.md

 }
 ```

-Then you can use the script below to produce the importmap.
+Then generate the importmap with:

 ```js
 import { writeImportmaps } from "@jsenv/importmap-node-module";